jhpyle/docassemble/demo.md

   ${ person } is adorable. \
   </%def>
 comment: |
-  docassemble uses the Mako templating system to expand variables within Markdown text.
+  DALang uses the Mako templating system to expand variables within Markdown text.
 Mako allows functions to be defined within source text using "def" constructs.
 If you write Mako "def" functions, you may want to use them in more than one document.
 This